harshit181/RSSPub/README.md

 You can configure the application using environment variables:

--   `RPUB_USERNAME`: Set a username for Basic Authentication.
+-   `rsspub_USERNAME`: Set a username for Basic Authentication.
--   `RPUB_PASSWORD`: Set a password for Basic Authentication.
+-   `rsspub_PASSWORD`: Set a password for Basic Authentication.

 If these variables are set, the Web UI and API (except `/opds`) will require authentication.